beingmartinbmc/roastme/README.md

 ## 🎭 Meme Generation

-RoastMe can generate hilarious memes based on your code issues!
+RoastCode can generate hilarious memes based on your code issues!
 Perfect for sharing on social media or team chats.

 ### Basic Meme Generation